Why bother adding images to blog posts, to begin with?

 WP Smush.it is a free WP plugin that will automatically reduce your image files, thus improving your blog performance.

-Happy free blog post image hunting!
+Happy copyright and royalty free image hunting!